 - Duke Ellington’s Sacred Songs Service Concert – Ripon Cathedral (band plus massed choirs)

 - 1940s wartime themed weekends in Grassington

 - Harrogate Dance Festivals – with the Strictly Come Dancing stars

-- Featuring as the Army Swing Band in the hit UK movie “A Royal Night Out”
+- Featuring as a British Army Swing Band in the hit UK movie “A Royal Night Out”

 We have now celebrated over 34 years of music making and look forward to many more.

 From those early beginnings as a small community big band, Echo 42 now plays for a wide variety of events and is known for musical professionalism and a sense of fun on and off stage.